-Any good story starts at the beginning, and the roots of this modern city began at the Tower of London.
+Any good story starts at the beginning, and the roots of this modern city began at the Tower of London, one of the most important London castles.
 This fortress and royal palace is situated at one of the narrowest points on the Thames River.
 Since it is England’s longest river, this was a critical trade route.
 Having a strategic fortress to guard the river (which is actually a tidal estuary at this point) was very important to the Crown.

 Before our Thames walk, we stopped to see Pudding Lane and Sir Christopher Wren’s Monument to the Great Fire of London.
 The fire, which started on September 2, 1666 in Thomas Farriner’s bakery on Pudding Lane, ultimately spread to engulf most of the city of London.
 By the end of the fire three days later, over 85% of inhabitants had lost their homes and the city was decimated.
 London hasn’t had an easy time of it.

 The tides of time have changed the city’s fortunes for the better.
 These days, the North Bank area around the Tower, Pudding Lane and London Bridge are filled with fashionable offices.
 However, around little corners, you can still find a relic of London’s storied past.

 Around one corner, we came on the ruins of St. Dunstan in the East.
 This church was destroyed during the Blitz of World War II and ultimately not rebuilt, instead being turned into a church garden.
 During our weekend visit, a fashion model was having a photo shoot in the garden, but during the week, it’s a popular lunch spot with local office workers.